Growing Fruit on your Homestead

 But first there are two main considerations.
 First, your climate and USDA hardiness zone.
 Second, what you are willing to try!
-I beseech you to look past the normal fruits that are grown commercially throughout the US.
+I beseech you to look past the normal fruits that are grown commercially.
 Especially if you live in the south where chill hours may not be enough for the more traditional fruits.
 These are some great ones to try.
 Many of them are not grown commercially because they don’t ship well.
 But nothing beats a sun ripened fresh fruit from the garden!

 Exotic Fruit Trees

 There are many varieties of fig trees.
 Fig trees are deciduous.
 This means they drop their leaves every fall.
 There are cold-hardy cultivars that can grow in areas up to zone 5 including Chicago, Celeste and Brown Turkey.
 You can grow them in pots pretty easily.